Ayaan-Govil/TournaBot/README.md

 # TournaBot

 TournaBot is a Discord bot designed to streamline [smash.gg](https://smash.gg/) tournaments and improve user quality-of-life through specialized commands - built on [Node.js](https://nodejs.org/en/) and [Discord.js](https://discord.js.org/#/).
+TournaBot's automatic match calling feature was recently used for the GOML 2020 NA Northeast Qualifiers, which included nearly 270 attendees!

 ## Table of Contents